 Diagnosing Ewing Sarcoma

-The team of specialists here at Sheba Medical Center works tirelessly to ensure that each patient is treated with top-notch care from initial diagnosis all the way through follow-up.
+The team of specialists here at Sheba Medical Center works tirelessly to ensure that each patient is treated with top-notch care from the initial diagnosis of Ewing Sarcoma and all the way through follow-up.
 The multidisciplinary team consists of medical oncologists, pediatric oncologists, radiation oncologists, hematologists, and pathologists who are all involved in the diagnostic part of your child’s cancer care.

 Our extensive facilities offer all testing and equipment necessary so that you can benefit from quick results and immediate action throughout each stage of diagnosis and treatment.